 Symptoms of Liver Disease in Dogs

 Many types of liver problems can appear in a dog, causing a multitude of symptoms specific to the type.
-However, a sick dog is easy to spot, and common signs can include lethargy, vomiting, loss of appetite, and diarrhea.
-Jaundice (a yellowing of eyes, tongue, or mucous membranes), is, specifically, a tell-tale sign that something is off with your dog's liver.
-If your dog exhibits this yellow tint and also displays a distended abdomen, an unsteady gait, or if it runs a fever or experiences seizures, call your vet immediately.
+Jaundice (a yellowing of the eyes, tongue, or mucous membranes), is a tell-tale sign that something is off with your dog's liver.
+A liver-sick dog may also present with

 Of course, any sign of sickness may be caused by a problem in the body that is unrelated to the liver.
 A visit to the veterinarian will deduce the issue.

 Liver disease has many different causes, depending on the type.
 And each type is unique to a particular form of the illness.
 Acute liver disease can develop after exposure to a toxic substance or poison, or from exposure to excessive heat.
 (Don't leave your pet in a hot car!)
 Some toxins can even cause different organs to fail, leading to secondary liver damage.
 Bile duct obstruction presents from generalized inflammation, an infection, a tumor, or even a disorder of the muscles that control the organs.
 A portosystemic shunt may be present at birth or develop due to another liver problem.
 And chronic active hepatitis can be caused by an infection, by toxins, or by other damage that the liver could not completely recover from.